 Associate teachers spend the year at Belmont Day working in two semester-long classroom placements.
 By observing Belmont Day faculty and receiving support and feedback on their own teaching, associates hone their capacity to reflect, adjust their practice, and build relationships with their students.
 Associate teachers also attend seminars conducted by Belmont Day faculty and complete additional coursework at Lesley University.
 It is an intensive, twelve-month program that has proven to be the best way to build the skills necessary to be an impactful and effective teacher.

 At Belmont Day, associate teachers are an integral part of our school community.
 Parents value the additional classroom support for their children.
 Staff appreciate the new energy and excitement associate teachers bring to our halls.
 Faculty enjoy the opportunity to mentor and share their knowledge and help shape the next generation of educators.
 And, of course, the students benefit immensely from the associate teachers’ enthusiasm, diverse and fresh perspectives, and love of learning.

-Beyond the classroom, associate teachers further contribute to the community, often serving as athletics coaches, after school teachers, and summer program staff.
+Beyond the classroom, associate teachers further contribute to the community, often serving as athletics coaches, After School Program teachers, and summer program staff.

 Belmont Day offers three types of licensure and courses of study: early childhood, elementary, and middle school humanities education.
-For more information contact Heather Woodcock, Director of the Associate Teacher Program at 617-480-0701 or firstname.lastname@example.org.
+For more information, contact Anthea Lavergne, Director of Curriculum and the Associate Teacher Program, at firstname.lastname@example.org.